rentry/rentry.github.io/_pages/pnw-survival-games.md

 <h1>{{ page.title }}</h1>

-I volunteered at the [PNW Survival Games](https://www.pnwsurvivalgames.com/).
-Here are some photos from the event.
+I volunteered as a photographer at the [PNW Survival Games](https://www.pnwsurvivalgames.com/).
+Here are some of my photos from the event.

 ## 2025